Floortje Smit

 Floortje Smit (born 16 July 1983, in Amsterdam) is a Dutch singer.

 Career

 In Idols

 Smit's career started in season three of the Dutch TV talent show Idols, the Dutch spin-off of Pop Idol.
-In a surprising twist, Smit, a big audience favorite with her girl-nextdoor image and very popular (she even performed on Koninginnedag for the Dutch queen) lost in the final to Raffaëla Paton.
-That she was an early favorite and that her name was already trademarked before the competition started led to allegations that the show's outcome was predetermined.
+In a twist, Smit, a audience favorite with her girl-nextdoor image and very popular, Even performed on Koninginnedag for the Dutch queen, lost in the final to Raffaëla Paton.
+She was an early favorite and that her name was already trademarked before the competition started led to allegations that the show's outcome was predetermined.

 Solo career

 Despite losing the competition, she went on to start a music career; her first single, "Wake Up," was performed live for the first time in the municipality of Wijchen where, according to the local paper, she transformed herself from a run-off-the-mill singer into a diva, who gave the audience and the reviewer goosebumps.

 She signed with the label The Entertainment Group in May 2006 after being turned down by BMG/Sony, which had an option to sign the runner-up in the competition.
 Her debut album, Fearless, was released in 2007 and peaked at #43 and stayed on the charts for six weeks.
 A single from the album, "Starts With Goodbye," was a modest success; another song on the album, "All Over Again," is a duet with boyband singer Ronan Keating.